 Officers and Duties

-The President, President-Elect, and Past-President shall be officers of the corporation and shall comprise the board’s executive committee.
+The Board President, Board President-Elect, Board Past-President and Board Secretary-Treasurer shall be officers of the Board of Trustees and as a group shall comprise the Board’s executive committee.

-The President-Elect shall assume the duties of the President whenever the President is unable to assume such duties.
+The Board President-Elect shall assume the duties of the Board President whenever the Board President is unable to assume such duties.

-The duties shall be as outlined in a policy manual adopted by the Board.
+Staff officers will be determined and appointed in accordance with policies set out in a Board policy manual adopted by the Board.
+The full duties of Board and staff officers shall be as outlined in a policy manual adopted by the Board.

-Any officer may be removed with or without cause by the Board.
-If any office shall become vacant by reason of the death, resignation, removal, or other cause, the Board may elect a successor to hold such office for the unexpired term thereof.
-In case of the absence of any officer of the corporation from his or her duties, the Board may delegate, on a temporary basis, the powers and duties of such officer to any other officer or to any trustee, except where otherwise provided by these Bylaws or by statute.
+Any Board or staff officer may be removed with or without cause by the Board.
+All officers have the right to resign at any time by providing notice in writing to the Board President or the Chief Executive Officer.
+If any office shall become vacant by reason of the death, resignation, removal, or other cause, the Board may appoint a successor to hold such office for the unexpired term thereof in accordance with the Board policy manual.
+In case of the absence of any officer of the corporation from his or her duties, the Board may delegate, on a temporary basis, the powers and duties of such officer to any other officer or to any Trustee, except where otherwise provided by these Bylaws or by statute.

 The Board Code of Conduct shall serve as the normal operational process for governing in all cases in which it is applicable and in which it is consistent with the Bylaws of the corporation unless a Trustee proposes using Robert’s Rules of Order.
 If any Trustee wishes to use Robert’s Rules of Order, the motion must receive a majority vote in order to be successful.
 If the motion carries, Robert’s Rules of Order shall be used in lieu of the Board Code of Conduct.